Observer Bias – Definition, Types & Examples

 One of the first recorded instances of observer bias was in the case of the horse, ‘Clever Hans.’
 His owner, Wilhem, claimed that the horse could perform arithmetic equations.
 Wilhem would ask the horse questions, and Clever Hans would appear to answer by tapping its hoof with the correct answer.

 A German psychologist and biologist, Oscar Pfungst, studied this phenomenon and found that when Hans neared the correct answer, Wilhem would subconsciously react in a certain way that would signal the horse to stop tapping.
-The expectations of the horse’s owner influenced the behaviour of Clever Hans and produced erroneous data.
+The expectations of the horse’s owner influenced the behavior of Clever Hans and produced erroneous data.

 Example 2: The case of the dull rats